PoziWorld/PoziTone-module-for-SoundCloud-Widget/README_en.md

 To do
 --------

-* Fix: player info should be per widget, not page (otherwise, wrong buttons may be displayed when there are multiple widgets on one page).
 * Fix: swiftly changing notifications on track switching.
 * Add (?): provide site name/domain in the notification and the Recent Tracks list.